Cheong2K/RPi/README.md

 			$ sudo shutdown now

-	* This will be fixed in next board desgin by adding a GPIO to reset the PiDuo.
+	* This will be fixed in next board desgin by adding a GPIO to reset the IoT HAT.